thomaspeklak/coffeescript-koans/README.markdown

 *  _Douglas Crockford_ - for Javascript; the good bits
 *  _Daniel P. Friedman & Matthias Felleisen_ - for 'The Little LISPer' book, where it all started

+###License
+This software is (c) 2011 Nigel Runnels-Moss and licensed under the MIT license (see LICENCE for details).
+Enjoy!